-From Saint Lucia to Nisse, Christmas in Scandinavia is often a magical affair.
-As Advent is now well underway, we look at how Scandinavians will be celebrating during the festive period
+From Saint Lucia to Nisse, Christmas in Scandinavia is a magical affair.
+And with Advent now well underway, we look at how each of the Scandinavian countries will be celebrating.

-Perhaps the most well-known Swedish Christmas tradition abroad is the Saint Lucia festival, held each year on the 13th December.
+Perhaps the most quintessential Swedish Christmas tradition is the Saint Lucia festival, held each year on the 13th December.
 Saint Lucia was a young girl martyred in 304 AD.
 The most common story told about her is that she would bring food to persecuted Christians in Rome living in the city catacombs by attaching candles to her head so she could have both hands free to carry things.
 13th December was chosen as her saint day in Sweden as it coincided with the Winter Solstace, a pagan festival of lights.

-Nowadays schools and churches select a “Lucia” to process through the church wearing a crown candles attached to lingonberry branches as a traditional Saint Lucia song is sung.
+Nowadays schools and churches select a “Lucia” to process through the church wearing a crown of candles attached to lingonberry branches while a traditional Saint Lucia song is sung.
 A national Lucia is also chosen, whose role it is to visit hospitals and old people’s homes handing out pepparkakor (ginger biscuits) and singing carols.
 Lucia buns (made with saffron and dotted with raisins) are eaten in the evening.
 In some regions of Italy, where the saint day is also celebrated, children leave a sandwich out for Lucia and her donkey that helps carry small presents.

 But what’s the best thing about Christmas in Sweden?
 It has to be the fact that unlike everywhere else, the festive period doesn’t officially end until 13th January, one month after Saint Lucia’s Day and twenty days after Christmas.